sharathminnu/genisis/README.md

 * Now, you will see the output in the terminal.
  ##  Mount Method
 * create a mounting named folder in images
-* copy the a.out file to mounting/home/root/
+* copy the a.out file to MountPoint/home/root/
 * Unmount after copying

-sudo mount rootfs.img mounting/ sudo cp a.out mounting/home/root
+sudo mount rootfs.img MountPoint/ sudo cp a.out MountPoint/home/root
-sudo umount mounting
+sudo umount Mountpoint

 By typing ls command in qemu we can see a.out file then type ./a.out in qemu to get output of the file